Abdullahos/Pet-Care/README.md

 | - employeeId: Long                |
 +----------------------------------+
 ```
-Implement a service to assign the free employee with the requird skills
+- Implement a service to assign the free employee with the requird skills
-The service must handle the happy paths(exactly one employee match), more than one, not at all
+- The service must handle the happy paths(exactly one employee match), more than one, not at all
-implement the service throgh all the layers: controller, service & repo
+- Implement the service throgh all the layers: controller, service & repo
-As usual unit test is a must!
+- As usual unit test is a must!